Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/test-and-publish-aml-pipelines.md

   }
   ```

 - real_time_scoring_input: it is the input data for the real time scoring.
-An example of the real time scoring input data will be:
+An example of the real time scoring input data for our Iris classification model will be:

   ```json
   {